SaganRitual/Arkonia/README.md

 <img align="right" src="https://github.com/SaganRitual/Arkonia/blob/exp/MovieforREADME.gif">

 At long last, it's fast enough and stable enough to be (potentially) interesting.
 I notice that a few people have cloned the repo.
 That's seriously cool.
+Someone let me know if it turns out not to be interesting after all.
+I'd welcome any comments of any kind, for that matter.
 I do most development on the `exp` branch.
 I merge down to `dev` whenever I get sick of chasing bugs long enough to do the merge and push.
 So look for the latest on `exp`.
 Build the `Karamba` Xcode project, debug or release